National Voter Registration Day

 The time has finally come, Oneonta!
 Election Day is drawing in close.
 Which is why the League of Women Voters of the Cooperstown Area visited Oneonta not long ago and led a tabling event in the Quad to excite our school about voting.
 The table was held by League members and student volunteers who provided applications, pamphlets, and registration forms to students ready to vote.

 Last Tuesday, Sep.
 17, was National Voter Registration Day.
-A day that certainly went unnoticed by the League of Women Voters.
+A day that didn’t go unnoticed by the League of Women Voters.
 Waking up bright and early that morning, League members arrived at Oneonta to set up their table before classes began.
 Everyone was excited, especially Aviva Schneider, a member on the Board of Directors of The League of Women Voters of the Cooperstown Area.

-“We were planning this for a while and reached out to the State University of New York in the spring or the summer.
+“We were planning this for a while and reached out to the State University of New York.
 Bill Harcleroad and Rob Thibault have both been incredibly helpful.
 They answered our emails and they’ve provided a lot of assistance,” said Schneider, “When we reached out and asked them specifically about tabling today they not only gave us their approval and their blessings, but they helped us with finding student volunteers.”

 The League of Women Voters has made it a part of their mission to fight for the rights of youth voters because we now look to the future.
 They hope having been here on campus will remind students to think about it.